Ohio Guaranteed Transfer Credit

 6. Awarding of College Credit for Military Training/Experience.

 Kent State University has been awarded Ohio's Collegiate Purple Star and works hard to be supportive of our servicemembers.
 Since the introduction of Ohio GI Promise, Kent State University has been among the 36 public colleges and universities that are committed to the acceptance and awarding of college credit for training and experience in the United States Armed Forces or National Guard, as long as it has been approved by the American Council on Education (ACE) or a regional accrediting body, such as the Higher Learning Commission.
 If you have a copy of your JST, you can look up the course or occupation codes on the ACE website to see how many credits are recommended for your military experiences.
+Ohio's Military Transfer Assurance Guides (MTAGs) provide a statewide guarantee that certain types of military training, experience, and/or coursework align to existing college and university courses and will be awarded appropriate credit.

 For more information visit our military student credit FAQ page

 Please note that the Community College of the Air Force is a regionally accredited institution and is treated the same as any other transfer transcript.
 Credits from CCAF are gladly accepted at Kent State.
-We participate in CCAF's GEM program as well.
+We participate in CCAF's GEM program and AU-to-ABC program as well.
 Talk to your advisor about how your CCAF degree might help you on your way to a Bachelor's degree.

 7. What are Transfer Assurance Guides (TAGs)?